Exceptional Tannaka groups only arise from cubic threefolds: The Hodge cocharacter

 where the last term~$\cM$ is placed in degree zero.
 It comes with the increasing filtration

-which by the above starts in degree~$p=k+d$.
-Therefore, the Hodge filtration on de Rham cohomology
+which by the above starts in degree~$p=-k-d$.
+Hence on de Rham cohomology the filtration

-can only start in degree~$p=k+d$ or higher.
+can only start in degree~$p=-k-d$ or higher.
 Since~$M$ is a pure Hodge module of weight~$w+d$ by~\cite[th.~14.6.1]{MHMProject}, the de Rham cohomology~$\rH^0(A, \DR(M))$ in degree zero is a pure Hodge structure of weight~$w+d$ by th.~14.3.2(2) in loc.~cit.
-So it follows again by Hodge symmetry that its level is
+Its classical decreasing Hodge filtration goes at most up to degree $-p = k+d$ by the above.
+So again by Hodge symmetry its level is

 which concludes the proof. \end{proof}

 The above then also gives an estimate on the level of the Hodge structures arising from the decomposition theorem applied to intersection complexes:

 \begin{lemma} Let~$Y$ be a smooth variety with a proper morphism~$f\colon Y\to A$.
 Then for every direct summand~$M\subset \tfstar^{(0)}(\delta_Y^H)$, its twisted Hodge numbers satisfy